Worst Web Sites 2008

 Brown is very keen on every department following a template guideline.
 The templates are quite functional and help bring some uniformity and reign in those who want to be creative but have no talent.

 Other comments #1: Gack.
 What the hell is this?
-University web sites all look pretty much the same for a reason - so that they don't look like this.
+University websites all look pretty much the same for a reason - so that they don't look like this.
 "Yeah, go ahead and click on Undergraduate Admissions.
 Oops!
 Just kidding."

-Other comments #2:1.
-Columbia and Yale have better home pages.
+1. Columbia and Yale have better home pages.

 2. Using Firefox with the Adblock extension I did not see the Brown University at the top of page.